 'We don't have traditional hierarchy / We use Spotify model'

 Not true.
 You just love fancy terms too much.

 You do have some sort of hierarchy.
 There's no such thing as 'traditional' or 'non-traditional' in a world that moved from the industrial era to the information era quite some time ago.
 The world didn't start in 1990s and didn't stop evolving in 2020s.

 We, humans, are the products of millions of years of evolution.
-We're slaves to numerous instincts we may no longer need in a contemporary workplace, but they still determine our way of working and living whether we like it or not.
+We're slaves to numerous instincts we may no longer need in a contemporary workplace, but they still determine our behaviors whether we like it or not.
 Developing notions like 'leaders' and 'followers' allowed us to survive as a species.
-And they also prove to be a somewhat useful tool for creating an organization that wants to get really big things done.
+They also prove to be somewhat useful tool for creating organizations that want to get big things done.